maxzerbini/dingo/README.md

 The difference between these structures is that the former do not depend on the sql package and are designed to be serialized in JSON.

 ## Business Object Generation
-These objects are wrapper around DAO.
+These objects are wrapper around DAO objects.
 Their interface differ from the DAO interface because of View-Model types present on the method signatures.
 This is an example of generated Biz object:
 ```Go
 // Business object for Customer entities.